aikn/aikn.github.io/_pages/about.md

 Publications (and the unpublished)
 ----
-* Text-to-speech synthesis exploiting disentangled self-supervised representations under review in ACL ARR, 2023.
+* Text-to-speech synthesis using self-supervised models, under review.
 * Empathic machines: using intermediate features as levers to emulate emotions in text-to-speech system with Saiteja Kosgi, Sarath Sivaprasad, Niranjan Pedanekar, Vineet Gandhi in NAACL Conference 2022.
 [On ACL](https://aclanthology.org/2022.naacl-main.26/).
 * Interactive post-editing for verbosity controlled translation with Prabhakar Gupta, Anil Nelakanti, Grant M. Berry, Abhishek Sharma, in COLING Conference, 2022.
 [On ACL](https://aclanthology.org/2022.coling-1.454/).
 * Adapting Neural Machine Translation for Automatic Post-Editing